Quipex/lookback/README.md

 # LookBack

-An editable list that show how much time passed since timestamp on a list item.
+An editable list that shows how much time passed since timestamp on a list item.